Your dog may not display any signs of illness until quite ill. Therefore, it’s up to you to observe your dog closely each day.

 Diarrhea can be caused by several factors, including stress, change of diet, poor diet, eating garbage, parasites and viruses.
 If your dog has diarrhea and has no other symptoms, rule out change of diet by feeding your dog 2 cups of cooked rice mixed with one cup of cottage cheese for a day or two, and then reintroduce dry kibble.

 Provide plenty of fresh water since diarrhea can cause dehydration.
 To check for dehydration, pull the skin up over the shoulder blades.
 If it snaps back quickly, the dog is not dehydrated.
 If the skin goes down slowly, then the dog is dehydrated and needs fluids.
-Dehydration can kill a puppy so call a vet if you suspect your dog is dehydrated.
+Dehydration can kill a puppy, so call a vet if you suspect your dog is dehydrated.

 All dogs have been treated while at Shaw PBR.
 However, additional flea treatments may be needed.

 Flea treatments contain insecticides that can cause nerve and liver damage, impair the immune system and even cause cancer.
 Regular flea combing is the best way to control and monitor the fleas.
-Vacuum all areas of your house that your dog uses at least every 2-3 to three days.
+Vacuum all areas of your house that your dog uses at least every 2-3 days.

 Fleas usually are found on dogs that are ill and so, as with any illness, you’ll want to strengthen the overall health of the dog.
 As a rule, healthy dogs are less likely to get fleas than sick ones.
 Good food, minimal stress, proper hygiene and TLC will most likely keep the dog from getting fleas or an illness.